 I am trained as a scholar of international economic development and human geography.
 In my research I use food and agricultural production as a lens to examine power relations and resistance as they relate to capitalist-driven economic development.
-My research is motivated by a desire to understand the geopolitics of food systems—from the local to the global—and to produce research relevant to improving the equity and sustainability of such systems.
+My research is motivated by a desire to understand the geopolitics of food systems—at scales from the global to the body—and to produce research relevant to improving the equity and sustainability of such systems.
 I conduct research in both peripheral and core economic areas.

 The allocation and distribution of food in global production-consumption systems is a constellation of social practices and unequal relationships.
-This project examines how participants in food sovereignty-based tourism understand the multi-dimensional nature of food sovereignty and assesses the potential radical and lasting impacts of education-based tourism.
-This research is an ongoing collaboration that investigates the practice of food sovereignty tourism and the actions undertaken by food systems actors following tour-based knowledge exchange.
-Put differently, this project is not targeted at only interpreting how differently situated actors in the food system understand and practice food sovereignty, but also at stimulating opportunities to transform the food system.
-This project serves as a critical avenue for tying together academic research, scholarship and teaching with grassroots movements and individual action on food systems change.
+This project examined how participants in food sovereignty-based tourism understand the multi-dimensional nature of food sovereignty and assesses the potential radical and lasting impacts of education-based tourism.
+This research was a collaboration that investigated the practice of food sovereignty tourism and the actions undertaken by food systems actors following tour-based knowledge exchange.
+The data collection was not targeted at only interpreting how differently situated actors in the food system understand and practice food sovereignty, but also at stimulating opportunities to transform the food system.
 The aims of the project are tied to contributing to food studies and critical geography literatures and also making more transparent the results of food sovereignty-based knowledge exchange, which will allow participants to see how their contributions are represented in change across space.

 In this project I examined agricultural practices enacted by subsistence and fair trade coffee farmers in self-declared autonomous indigenous communities in Chiapas, Mexico.
 In this work I used concepts from critical geopolitics and decolonial theory to contribute new insights into debates over food sovereignty, indigenous autonomy and fair trade in the context of neoliberal globalization and development.
 I highlight two important contributions here.
 First, my research provides an important corrective to existing scholarship on food sovereignty, and its emphasis on national-scale politics and anti-capitalist agendas by critically evaluating diverse household and community scale efforts to achieve food sovereignty.
 Second, self-determination and autonomy have been at the center of indigenous political agendas and anti-colonial struggles for decades, yet few scholars have examined how autonomy is understood in politically fractured communities or how it is enacted and contested in the context of agriculture and food production practices.
 These material practices represent important spaces where power/knowledge dynamics and community politics unfold, unsettling the ways that indigenous autonomy and economic development are currently framed in academic scholarship.